How to Teach Online Yoga Classes in 6 Steps

 Plus, Maestro enables yoga instructors to monetize their classes and workshops in a way that makes sense for them.
 For example, you can offer ticketing for special yoga workshops, or you can charge a subscription fee for unlimited access to the classes posted on your channel.

-Sign up today to start teaching online yoga classes in no time at all.
+Sign up for Maestro today to start teaching online yoga classes in no time at all.